Armageddon (1999): Main event matches

 The seventh match of the event was a standard wrestling match for the WWF Intercontinental Championship.
 Chyna defended the title against Chris Jericho.
 After a back and forth match, Jericho defeated Chyna by forcing her to submit to his submission maneuver, the Walls of Jericho.
 As a result, Jericho became the new Intercontinental Champion.
 After the match, Jericho was interviewed by Michael Cole backstage where Chyna showed her respect to Jericho by shaking his hand and called him the better wrestler for that night.

 The eighth match was a tag team match for the WWF Tag Team Championship.
 New Age Outlaws defended the titles against Rock 'n' Sock Connection (The Rock and Mankind).
 In the earlier portion of the match, Al Snow interfered and attacked Mankind until Rock assaulted Snow.
 After chasing away Snow, Rock 'n' Sock continued to fight the Outlaws.
 Rock nearly won the titles when he performed a Rock Bottom on Billy Gunn.
 Rock attempted to pin Billy Gunn after the move but Snow interfered and broke the pinfall attempt.
 As a result, the New Age Outlaws were disqualified and Rock 'n' Sock won the match, but since a title could only change hands by pinfall or submission, the Outlaws retained the Tag Team Championship.
 After the match, an enraged Rock performed a Rock Bottom on Road Dogg and then hit Snow with a Rock Bottom and followed it by performing a People's Elbow on Snow.

 The final match on the undercard was a standard wrestling match for the WWF Championship.
 The Big Show defended the title against the Big Boss Man.
-Boss Man's enforcer Prince Albert continuously interfered on his behalf throughout the match, prompting Big Show to perform a Chokeslam on Albert through the Spanish announce table.
-Big Show defeated Boss Man to retain the WWF Championship title by pinning Boss Man after chokeslamming him.
+Big Show released all his anger out on The Big Boss Man, Boss Man's enforcer Prince Albert interfered on his behalf throughout the match, prompting Big Show to perform a Chokeslam on Albert through the Spanish announce table, Boss Man used that distraction to hit Show with a steel stair.
+Big Show defeated Boss Man to retain the WWF Championship by pinning Boss Man after chokeslamming him.